omer-anzar/PyOpenGl-Window-Structure/README.md

 Where cp37 is the identification of py version 3.7.
 Similarly, cp39 is the identifying py version 3.9.
+If you have a 32-bit Operating system then download win_32 files.

 >After that put both of these wheel files (.whl) in a new folder and open the location of the new folder in the command prompt and run these commands :